 Tinctured Herbs

-Alcohol-based tinctures are fairly easy to keep, as the alcohol acts as an effective preservative.
+Alcohol-based tinctures are fairly easy to keep, as the alcohol acts as an effective preservative and will preserve it for many years.
 It is still recommended to store them in a cool, dark cupboard, to ensure high quality and product longevity.

 Capsules